-The attached Title Report, Tentative Plat, and Property Line Adjustment Map demonstrate that Parcel 2 and Tax Lot 3900 will be lawfully established with approval of the concurrent Partition application (see Exhibits 3 and 4).
+Per the attached Property Deed and Title Report, the subject site was lawfully established and retained the same configuration since it was developed by the Oregon State Hospital in the 1950s (see Exhibit 3).
+The Tentative Plat and Property Line Adjustment Map demonstrate that Parcel 2 and Tax Lot 3900 will be lawfully established with approval of the concurrent Partition application (see Exhibits 3 and 4).